VIBS-613 Evolutionary Bioinformatics, Spring'18

 - Homework Assignments (50%) [homework score sheet]

-- Consists of short written assignments and programming tasks handed out every week.
+- Consists of programming tasks or short written assignments handed out every week.

 - Presentation (20%)

-- Towards the end of the semester, each student will give a 10 min presentation.
+- Towards the end of the semester, each student will give a 10-min platform presentation.

 Class Notes and Resource Materials